spamhaus/rspamd-dqs/README.md

 	syntax OK
 ```

 then you are done!
 Just restart Rspamd and you'll have the updated configuration up and running.
+The HBL `_url` component needs the `URL_normalization.yaml` file to properly operate.
+That file is automatically downloaded and kept up to date in your `$DBDIR` (usually `/var/lib/rspamd`).
+The file is checked periodically by the plugin itself, but you can turn this off by setting `download_check` to `0` in `settings.conf`.
+By default the file is downloaded from spamhaus itself, from https://docs.spamhaus.com/download/URL_normalization.yaml.
+If you have an outgoing firewall that may block downloads, make sure to allow downloads from that location.
+You can also specify an alternative download location by setting `download_url` in the `settings.conf` file.
+Or download the file in some other way, install it in your `$DBDIR` yourself, and set `download_check` to `0` to disable automatic downloads.

+The plugin only checks upto 100 URLs per email.
+This can be configured in `settings.conf`.

 ## Testing your setup

-Once you succesfully installed the plugin, you could head to [http://blt.spamhaus.com](http://blt.spamhaus.com) and test if you have correctly installed everything.
+Once you succesfully installed the plugin, you could head to [https://blt.spamhaus.com](https://blt.spamhaus.com) and test if you have correctly installed everything.

 **Please read the docs carefully**, as a "delivered" response with a red flag **doesn't always mean you missed something**; it depends on your setup.
 You should always check all the headers of any email that the BLT sends and look for spam headers, usually, but not always: "X-Spam-Flag: Yes" or "X-Spam: Yes".